Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-faculty.md

 ![edit](./images/edit.png)

+## Blocking the bridge

+The `/block` command disables the Discord-Telegram bridge on the text channel the command was given in.
+This can be used to e.g. prevent messages on an off-topic channel from being bridged to Telegram side.
+To disable the bridge on a text channel, write the command `/block` on that channel.
+Note that default channels, i.e. general and announcement, can't be blocked.

+To enable the bridge on a channel, write the command `/unblock` on that channel.

 ### List of commands

 Command | Explanation | Arguments
 --------|-------------|----------:
 [/addinstructor](./commands/addinstructor.md) | Give instructor role to another user, e.g., /addinstructor @username. | :heavy_check_mark:
 [/auth](./commands/auth.md) | Returns the URL from which the faculty role can be obtained. | :x:
+[/block](./commands/block.md) | Block the bridge in the text channel the commands was run in.
+Messages from that channel won't be bridged to Telegram. | :x:
 [/courses](./commands/courses.md) | Returns a list of all courses. | :x:
 [/create](./commands/create.md) | Create a new course | :heavy_check_mark:
 [/edit](./commands/edit.md) | Edit course information, options; coursecode, full name, nickname | :heavy_check_mark: